backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EC2 Spot Instances & Fleet.md

 - Spot fleet allows us to **automatically request instances with the lowest price**.
 - By default, Spot Fleets are set to maintain target capacity by launching replacement instances after Spot Instances in the fleet are terminated.
 - Strategies to launch spot instances: **lowestPrice** (*short workloads*), **diversified**(*long workloads*), **capacityOptimised**.

+## Spot Block
+- Unlike **spot blocks are designed not to be interrupted**.
+- Only in rare situations, spot blocks may be interrupted due to Amazon EC2 capacity needs.